Ferry to Iceland: A Different Way of Traveling

 Prices of the ferry vary according to the season, total passengers if you will bring your vehicle with you, and the cabin you choose.
 You can download the calendar and prices here.

-Torshavn port in the Faroe Islands
+Torshavn Port In The Faroe Islands

 Extend your ferry trip to Norway, maybe?